GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   LOCALPATH  Location where JBrowse 2 will be installed

 OPTIONS
   -f, --force         Overwrites existing JBrowse 2 installation if present in path -h, --help          show CLI help
-  -l, --listVersions     Lists out all versions of JBrowse 2 -u, --url=url          A direct URL to a JBrowse 2 release --jbVersion=jbVersion  Version of JBrowse 2 to install.
+  -l, --listVersions  Lists out all versions of JBrowse 2 -t, --tag=tag       Version of JBrowse 2 to install.
 Format is JBrowse-2@v1.2.3.
-Defaults to latest
+Defaults to latest -u, --url=url       A direct URL to a JBrowse 2 release

 EXAMPLES
   $ jbrowse create /path/to/new/installation
   $ jbrowse create /path/to/new/installation --force
   $ jbrowse create /path/to/new/installation -u url.com/directjbrowselink.zip
-  $ jbrowse create /path/to/new/installation --jbVersion 0.0.1
+  $ jbrowse create /path/to/new/installation --tag JBrowse-2@v0.0.1
   $ jbrowse create --listVersion
 ```